Late-time attractors and cosmic acceleration: Late-time scaling cosmologies

 Conceptually, the slow-roll approximation is however not generically correct for scaling solutions.
 First, eqs. (\ref{scaling-cosmology kinetic energy}, \ref{scaling-cosmology potential}) show that the kinetic and the potential energy are of the same order of magnitude, unless the power $p$ is arbitrarily large, and in particular they evolve with the same parametric time dependence, as discussed in subsubsec. \ref{subsubsec: scalar-potential directional derivative}.
 Second, one can check that the second-derivative term, the Hubble-friction term and the scalar-potential derivative in the scalar field equations all fall off with the same parametric dependence on time, as discussed in subsubsec. \ref{subsubsec: accidental gradient-flow trajectories}.
 Therefore, unless we know that we are working with a scaling cosmology -- which however is not analytically known to be a late-time attractor, in general, as discussed in subsec. \ref{subsec: scaling cosmologies as late-time attractors} -- computing $\epsilon$ through the $\gamma$-parameter is not justified.
 This is coherent with a more general obstruction for the slow-roll approximation that is typical of generic multi-exponential potentials \cite{Shiu:2023nph}.

 To conclude, we comment on the geodesity of scaling-cosmology trajectories.
 As apparent from eq. (\ref{scalar-potential gradient norm and non-geodesity factor}), the fact that the trajectory is geodesic -- namely that it has $\Omega = 0$ -- is not enough to reliably compute the $\epsilon$-parameter through the potential gradient norm $\gamma$.
-One also needs knowledge of $\eta$.\footnote{This means that the calculations in ref. \cite{Calderon-Infante:2022nxb} are based on incomplete premises.
-With multi-field multi-exponential potentials, one cannot assume slow roll, and the lack of the knowledge that $\eta=0$ means that one cannot be sure that the scalar-potential gradient provides a measure of $\epsilon$, even after checking that $\Omega=0$.}
+One also needs knowledge of $\eta$.